Close

 The Target 2050 solution

-With the support of the SCO, Netcarbon will be building the Target 2050 solution in collaboration with Bordeaux Metropole.
-This will enable the impact of a development project to be simulated and optimized development scenarios to be proposed with regard to the three major challenges of the strategy to combat climate change by 2050:
+In collaboration with Bordeaux Metropole, Netcarbon developed its platform so that it can simulate the impact of a development project and propose optimized development scenarios to be proposed with regard to the three major challenges of the strategy to combat climate change by 2050:

-To achieve this, the solution will take into account:
+To achieve this, the solution takes into account:

-The SCO Target 2050 solution will use Netcarbon data to produce an inventory.
-This inventory will be made up of the UHI (Urban Heat Island) indicator thanks to the SCO Sat4BDNB project, supplemented by Landsat8 data, vegetation cover data and carbon capture data based on Sentinel2 and BD Ortho data.
+The SCO Target 2050 solution has relied on Netcarbon data to assess the current situation, composed of the UHI (Urban Heat Island) indicator developed by the SCO Sat4BDNB project, and supplemented by Landsat8 data, vegetation cover data and carbon capture data based on Sentinel2 and BD Ortho data outputs.
 These data are available in the Netcarbon application and may be updated in line with the latest technologies available, such as TRISHNA data.

 Users